steadman1/my-written-portfolio/README.md

 ### 👨🏼‍🎨 My Design Projects

 This collection of design projects of mine are mostly a creative outlet for me rather than a source of monetization.
 However, I believe that they hold up extremely well despite being a simple hobby of mine.
 Each of these projects was created using a combination of software, for example, most animations were modeled and rendered in Blender and compiled into a video using Adobe Premiere Pro.
-From working on these projects in my free time, I have become profficient in the Adobe suite which has been so fun as I can essentially make whatever I want, whenever I want!
-Side note: videos are well supported in Github's Readme files, so all of the videos have links where you can view them on my instagram page.
+From working on these projects in my free time, I have become proficient in the Adobe suite which has been so fun as I can essentially make whatever I want, whenever I want!
+Side note: videos are well supported in Github's Readme files, so all of the videos have links where you can view them on my Instagram page.

 #### The Ponder Logo
 <p align="center">